-With the guidance of the College's Academic Council, Curriculum Committees, academic leaders and mentors, the College has defined eight knowledge and skill outcomes for all undergraduates.
 All Thomas Edison State College students who graduate from undergraduate degree programs will have the following competencies:

-1. Information Literacy
+Information Literacy Goal:

-Graduates will recognize when information is needed identify, locate, evaluate and use effectively and appropriately the information found.
+Graduates will recognize when information is needed, be able to identify, and to locate, evaluate and use effectively and appropriately the information found.

-2. Technological Competency
+Technological Competency Goal:

-Graduates will be able to solve problems and perform tasks using appropriate technological tools.
+Graduates will solve problems and perform tasks using appropriate technological tools.

-3. Responsible Ethical Leadership
+Responsible Ethical Leadership Goal:

-Graduates will be able to articulate in their own words the ethical principles they have discovered and encountered in their academic discipline or profession.
+Graduates will articulate in their own words the ethical principles they have discovered and encountered in their academic discipline or profession.
 Graduates will recognize and articulate actual ethical dilemmas witnessed or experienced.

-4. Scientific Reasoning
+Scientific Reasoning Goal: